 This same thing is happening in your head.
 You’ve bound yourself to someone in a relationship that’s not providing you with any benefits.
 It’s not easy to release that bond, because sometimes you can be a bit masochistic and prefer to endure the excruciating pain that holding on is causing you.

-But…will this make you happy?
-Being free will be a wonderful situation, but it might not make you happy at first – it hurts.
+But… will this make you happy?
+Being free will be a wonderful situation, but it might not make you happy at first; it hurts.
 Still, you can’t allow yourself to continue to die in their care, you have to break free.
-Only you are holding on to that pain – no one is forcing you, except you.
+Only you are holding on to that pain; no one is forcing you, except yourself.

 Yes, it’s hard to take that step, so if you don’t feel capable of it, seek help.
 Without help you might not have the courage to face this alone.